bigfix/developer.bigfix.com/site/reference/types/debian-package-version.md

 # unique value of &lt;debian package version&gt; : debian package version with multiplicity

-Returns the unique values and counts of a given list of &lt;debian package version&lt; types, removing duplicates and sorting by value.
+Returns the unique values and counts of a given list of &lt;debian package version&gt; types, removing duplicates and sorting by value.

 # upstream of &lt;debian package version&gt; : debian package upstream version